ncomputers/neo/docs/INCIDENT_RUNBOOK.md

 ## Status Page Maintenance

-The status page is served from `/status.json` and indicates overall platform health.
+The status page is served from `/status.json`, which is stored in Redis with a file fallback.
-Update it during incidents with:
+Use the helper script to update it during incidents:

 ```
 python ops/scripts/status_page.py start "<title>" "<details>"